Should a 31-Storey Mixed-Use Building with 408 Affordable Units Be Approved at College and Henry Streets?

 Key Issues

-- Should the zoning be changed from residential neighbourhood to mixed-use to allow a 31-storey tower?
+• Should the zoning be changed from 'Neighbourhoods' to 'Mixed Use Areas' to allow this development?

 How to Participate